Prophylactic and supportive regimens for select adverse reactions1,9,10

-Premedication,a concomitant medication, and required eye care
+Premedication,* concomitant medications, and required eye care

 • Stomatitis1